-Why Ben thinks he is unorthodox
+Why Ben thinks he is an unorthodox premed student:

 - Going to a public school that has a medical school attached to it